If your auto lender repossessed your car, van, truck, motorcycle, or other vehicle and you want it back, you have several options. You may:

-There is no hard and fast rule on how much time you have to get a car back before the bank sells it.
-Generally speaking, the creditor must give you notice that allows a "reasonable time" prior to the sale for you to react and exercise your options.
-At least ten days notice is usually considered reasonable.
-Your state's law may also be more specific about timing of notices.
-For example, California requires at least 15 days notice prior to the sale.
+But whatever you do, you must act quickly; otherwise, you'll lose the opportunity to get the vehicle back.
+There's no hard and fast rule on how much time you have to get a car back before the lender sells it.
+Generally speaking, the lender must give you notice that allows a "reasonable time" prior to the sale for you to react and exercise your options.
+At least ten days' notice is usually considered reasonable.
+Your state's law may also be more specific about the timing of notices.
+For example, California requires at least 15 days' notice before the sale.

 You can usually redeem the car at any time prior to the private sale or auction.
 To redeem, you pay the entire loan balance plus certain costs and fees.
 The notice of sale—which the lender should have sent you—will contain information about what you need to do to redeem, including a telephone number for you to call to find out the payoff amount and how to make payment.

 The lender is required to send you this notice shortly after it repossesses the vehicle.
 Some states, like California, require notice within 48 hours after repossession.
 Regardless of the timing, the lender must give you written notice that gives you the information you need to exercise your right to redeem within a reasonable time before the car is sold.

 During the redemption period, the lender may report the fact that the car was repossessed to the credit reporting agencies.
 If you redeem, your credit reports should be updated to reflect that information.
 But the report could also still indicate that the vehicle had been repossessed.